Studio Address: 95 Rantoul St, Beverly, MA (Porter Mill Studios)

 I am in studio #3 on the 3rd floor.
 When you come in the main entrance (which has a sign for Channel Marker Brewing on the front door), head straight until you see the elevator on your left.
 Get off at the 3rd floor and enter through the door immediately on your left (it says “STUDIOS”).
 Follow the hallway around the corner and you’ll find me on the left hand side.

 Parking: Street parking is available around the building.
 Metered parking is enforced on Rantoul St – please plan to be in the studio for 2.5-3 hours.
-If you are having difficulty locating a spot close to the building, you may park in the MBTA garage located directly across the street (Beverly Depot).
-Parking in the garage is $4.
+To prepare ahead of time, you can download the GoParkIt App from the City of Beverly to register your vehicle and pay online.
+If you are having difficulty locating a spot close to the building, parking is also available in MBTA garage located directly across the street (Beverly Depot).

 Please make every effort to arrive on time.
 I understand getting out of the house with a new baby is not an easy task, so I ask that if you are going to be a few minutes late to please let me know via text or email.
 If you arrive more than 20-30 minutes late, this time will be deducted from your allotted session time and may result in fewer images in your gallery.
 Tardiness greater than 30-45 minutes may result in the cancellation of your session entirely (as per the session agreement) as I often have other sessions scheduled during the day.